-Bloemfontein Courant is a popular community newspaper in tabloid form with relevant news and general lifestyle content for the local community of Bloemfontein and the Free State Rural communities.
+Bloemfontein Courant is a popular community newspaper in tabloid form with relevant news and general lifestyle content for the local community of Bloemfontein and the Free State rural communities.
 Bloemfontein Courant provides readers with positive and constructive content that complies with the slogan: "News you can use".
 The publication focuses on important happenings in our local community, but presents everything with a voice of reason to our readers.
-That is one of the things that make Bloemfontein Courant stand out from other publications in Bloemfontein and the wider Free State.
+That is one of the things that makes Bloemfontein Courant stand out from other publications in Bloemfontein and the wider Free State.

-Bloemfontein Courant is a bilingual newspaper that is freely distributed to households in Bloemfontein, as well as many other towns in the rural parts of the Free State.
+Bloemfontein Courant is a bilingual newspaper that is distributed for free in Bloemfontein, as well as many other towns in the rural parts of the Free State.
 The entire newspaper is published in full colour and great attention is paid to the quality of the printing.
 There are often special features in Bloemfontein Courant, i.e. Careers, Women in Business, Top Schools, etc., which not only provide readers with valuable information, but also present our advertisers with an opportunity to directly reach their target market.